 E-file Pennsylvania Taxes and Your PA Tax Refund Fast

-Pennsylvania tax laws require full and part time residents with gross taxable income of at least $33 to file PA taxes even if no taxes are owed.
+Pennsylvania tax laws require full and part-year residents with gross taxable income of at least $33 to file PA taxes even if no taxes are owed.
 The following income sources are considered when evaluating taxable income: wages, business profits, net gain or loss from property disposition, rent income, dividends, interest, income from trusts and gambling proceeds.

-Full-time and partial-year residents use PA-40 to file their Pennsylvania tax returns.
-Partial-year residents are taxed based on income earned during the time they were residents regardless of where the income was derived.
 Nonresidents, who earn some form of compensation from in-state sources, excluding dividends from investments and profits from the sale of intangible property, are also subject to state taxes.
 Indicate your status as a partial-year resident or nonresident in the check box provided on Form PA-40.

 Pennsylvania has signed reciprocal agreements that apply to employment compensation only with the following states: Indiana, Maryland, New Jersey, Ohio, Virginia, and West Virginia.
 Under this agreement, the other state will not tax income earned there, and taxpayers will pay taxes only to their state of residency.
+However, the agreements don’t cover miscellaneous and non-employee compensation.

 If more time is needed to prepare the returns and meet the federal filing deadline, and you have already filed an extension for filing federal tax returns, filing Form REV-276 will not be required.
 The tax extension resets the deadline to six months after April 15, but the payment date for taxes due cannot be extended; penalties begin to accumulate the day after the original deadline, which is typically April 15.
 Tax Day may be moved when April 15 falls on a Saturday or Sunday.